ykjit/yk/src/tech/irs.md

 and linked into special ELF sections in the resulting binary (one section per crate, whose names are prefixed `.yksir_`).

+SIR is not in SSA form, but this may change in the future.

 The SIR data structures are in an
 [externally maintained crate](https://github.com/softdevteam/yk/tree/master/ykpack)
 so that they can be shared by the compiler and the JIT runtime.